 The Challenge for Professional Advisors

 Neville Eisenberg, chair of the Advisory Board of the Managing Partners Global Forum said in his annual report that the professional services sector was the largest industry sector in the country.
-Therefore, this valuable sector must become the world leader by improving its business skills, innovation, productivity and levelling up.
+This valuable sector needs to become the world leader by improving its business skills, innovation, productivity and levelling up.

-When I became head of the private client department of Simmons & Simmons I was given two years to make my department profitable or leave.
-I had two young children under five, so could not work harder, I therefore had to work smarter.
+When I became head of Simmons & Simmons's private client department, I was given two years to make my department profitable or leave.
+I had two young children under five, so I could not work harder; I, therefore, had to work smarter.

-The first thing I did was to weed out the work and clients which could not pay city rates - a form of levelling up which I will come back to in week 4, I then needed to find an area of work for the type of clients the firm was looking to work with international entrepreneurs.
+The first thing I did was weed out the work and clients who could not pay city rates - a form of levelling up which I will return to in week 4.
+I then needed to find an area of work for the type of clients the firm was looking to work with, international entrepreneurs.
 I came up with the idea of Family Governance - the succession of decision-making such as we are witnessing in the Murdoch debacle, and promoted it on the international speaking circuit.
 I will come back to this in week 2.

-Within two years, my department made a profit and was allowed to stay.
+Within two years, my department made a profit and I was allowed to stay.

-It is not uncommon for professionals to be asked to leave their organisation if underperforming, EY has recently axed 30 of its partners in their consultancy division to ‘maintain its profits’.
-The shock of being asked to succeed or leave, was made harder, since I, like other professionals in this position are not given a guidebook, mentor or training program, because it does not exist, so I decided to create a methodology to fill this void.
+It is not uncommon for professionals to be asked to leave their organisation if they are underperforming.
+EY has recently axed 30 of its partners in its consultancy division to ‘maintain its profits’.
+The shock of being asked to succeed or leave was made harder since, like other professionals in this position, I was not given a guidebook, mentor, or training program to show me how to succeed.

 Many years later I put my research and leadership thinking into practice and formed Caroline’s Club.
 Although I have careered up many blind alleys and followed numerous false leads, I now have a methodology for which I have won my third Great Companies Entrepreneur of the Year Award for 2025.